Reference: Slovakia launched its Deposit Return System just in 10 months

 Until June of this year, a transitional period is in place when deposit and non-deposit packaging are sold on the market simultaneously.
 Besides the reverse vending machines, consumers also actively use the opportunity to have their packaging returned with manual scanners – this option is practiced in small shops and remote locations.

 In addition, the system itself is being continuously upgraded to make it even more practical and convenient for consumers.
-It is also planned to expand it into new segments: “We are trying to further streamline logistics and gradually introduce vehicles equipped with compression mechanisms to minimize the volume of transported packaging.
+It is also planned to expand it into new segments: “We are trying to streamline logistics further and gradually introduce vehicles equipped with compression mechanisms to minimize the volume of transported packaging.
 We also want to expand collection channels outside the standard stores to make DRS even more convenient for consumers,” explained Mária Trčková, CEO of the DRS Administrator.

 DRS in Slovakia in numbers